Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Supplementary Figures

-\paragraph{Density of leading EGOP eigenvectors} \cref{thm:compare-convergence-guarantees} shows that when the leading EGOP eigenvector is dense, reparameterized Adagrad enjoys much stronger convergence guarantees.
-Density of the $k$\ts{th} eigenvector is measured by $\beta_k\defeq \norm{v_k}^2_1$. \cref{thm:compare-convergence-guarantees} states a guarantee in terms of $\beta \defeq \beta_1$, the density of the leading eigenvector.
+\paragraph{Density of leading EGOP eigenvectors} Theorems~\ref{lemma:convex-cvgnce-ball-version}, \ref{lemma:convex-cvgnce} and \ref{lemma:nonconvex-cvgnce} show that when the leading EGOP eigenvector is dense, reparameterized Adagrad enjoys much stronger convergence guarantees.
+Density of the $k$\ts{th} eigenvector is measured by $\beta_k\defeq \norm{v_k}^2_1$.
+Our results state a guarantee in terms of $\beta_1$, the density of the leading eigenvector, though as we state in Section~\ref{sec:deferred-proofs} our guarantees can also be formalized in terms of $\beta_k$ the density of the $k$th eigenvector (see e.g. Lemma~\ref{claim:OG-coor-LB}).
+In Figure~\ref{fig:MNIST-global-eigvec-density}, we confirm that in real-world tasks not only does the leading eigenvector satisfy $\beta_1 \gg 1/d$, but that this also holds for all of the 100 leading eigenvectors.

-In order for the leading term in \cref{thm:compare-convergence-guarantees} in the bound for reparameterized Adagrad to scale as $\tilde{O}\big((\sr_f/d\big)\cdot(\eta L_f/\sqrt{T}))$, it is sufficient that $O(\beta-1/3)^{-1}=1$, or in particular that $\beta-1/3 \gg1/d$.
-In \cref{fig:MNIST-global-eigvec-density}, we show that for the UCI digits dataset, this condition is satisfied.
-Specifically, we show that $\beta > 0.5$, while for this network $1/d < 5e-4$, meaning that indeed $\beta-1/3 \gg1/d$.
-Moreover we show that not only does the leading eigenvector satisfy this density assumption, but several of the leading eigenvectors satisfy $\beta_k-1/3 \gg1/d$.
+In order for the factors $\sr(f)/d(\beta_1-\delta)$ in the bound for reparameterized Adagrad from Theorems~\ref{lemma:convex-cvgnce-ball-version}, \ref{lemma:convex-cvgnce} and \ref{lemma:nonconvex-cvgnce} to reflect a strong improvement, it is necessary that $\beta_1\gg1/d$.
+In Figure~\ref{fig:MNIST-global-eigvec-density}, we show that for the UCI digits dataset, this condition is satisfied.
+Specifically, we show that $\beta_1 > 0.5$, while for this network $1/d < 5e-4$.
+Moreover, we show that not only does the leading eigenvector satisfy this density assumption, but several of the leading eigenvectors satisfy $\beta_k \gg1/d$.